mrSnow-tr/PortaLink/README.md

 Range: bytes=1000000-1999999
 ```

-This makes PortaLink more suitable for:
+This makes Sharelink more suitable for:

 - Large downloads
 - Download managers